 Dr. David Patrick is director of research and the medical epidemiology lead for antimicrobial resistance at BCCDC.
 He is also a professor in the UBC School of Population & Public Health.

-Dr. David Patrick is an infectious diseases specialist and epidemiologist with a career interest in responding to emerging infectious diseases.
-He has published on a range of topics including HIV epidemiology, impacts of immunization on population health and vector-borne and zoonotic disease, and COVID-19.
+Dr. Patrick is an infectious diseases specialist and epidemiologist with a career interest in responding to emerging infectious diseases.
+His published research spans the areas of HIV epidemiology, impacts of immunization on population health, vector-borne and zoonotic disease, and COVID-19.
 Responding to the COVID-19 epidemic has been a particular focus of his most recent work, while providing leadership to BCCDC's researchers.

-His current focus is on the broad effort to contain the threat of antimicrobial resistance in Canada and around the world.
-He is particularly interested in understanding the drivers of antibiotic utilization in the community, intervening to reduce unnecessary use and understanding the connection between antibiotic use and asthma in populations.
+His ongoing focus is the broad effort to contain antimicrobial resistance in Canada and around the world.
+He is particularly interested in understanding the drivers of antibiotic utilization in the community, intervening to reduce unnecessary use, and understanding the connection between antibiotic use and asthma in populations.
 His projects include Do Bugs Need Drugs? and Antibioticwise.

-He has developed his own graduate course in Control of Communicable Diseases and contributed to a wide array of other courses, including courses in medicine, dentistry and public health.
+Dr. Patrick has developed his own graduate course, Control of Communicable Diseases, and has contributed to many others, including courses in medicine, dentistry and public health.
 He was responsible for the birth of the only tropical medicine course in western Canada.

 He was awarded the Cortland Mackenzie Prize for Excellence in Teaching and the James M. Robinson Award for Contributions to Public Health.

 Dr. Patrick has published over 200 articles in the peer-reviewed literature.